MicrosoftDocs/azure-docs/articles/defender-for-cloud/quickstart-onboard-aws.md

 ### AWS CloudFormation deployment

-The CloudFormation should be deployed using Stack (and StackSet in case of management account).
+The CloudFormation template should be deployed using Stack (and StackSet in case of management account).
 When deploying it the Stack creation wizard suggests two options from which you can choose:

 :::image type="content" source="media/quickstart-onboard-aws/cloudformation-template.png" alt-text="screen shot showing stack creation wizard." lightbox="media/quickstart-onboard-aws/cloudformation-template.png":::